 For concerns about laundry facilities, students should submit a work order request (see link above).
 To ensure that the request can be processed quickly, please include:

-All fraternities and sororities operate houses that are either on campus or adjacent to it.
+Ten fraternities and sororities operate houses that are either on campus or adjacent to it.
 Living in a sorority or fraternity house is a privilege, determined by each group’s particular requirements, though the College requires that each group fill its chapter house.
 Members should expect to live in their chapter house through their senior year, if necessary.

 Joining a Fraternity or Sorority

-Men and women are eligible to become affiliated with a fraternity or sorority during the first semester of their second year.
+Students are eligible to become affiliated with a fraternity or sorority during the first semester of their second year.

 Living groups are expected to abide by all College and national policies for such groups.
 If, at any time, College policy conflicts with any group or national policy, the College reserves the right to enforce the policy that is interpreted to be in the best interest of the College.